gmontamat/poor-mans-transformers/README.md

 Advanced Deep Learning from the ground-up.

-The idea of this repository is to implement all the necessary layers of a transformer using only `numpy` for learning purposes.
-The final goal is to train a Transformer model on [QQP](https://www.kaggle.com/c/quora-question-pairs) or a model that performs NER decently.
+The idea of this repository is to implement all the necessary layers of a transformer using just `numpy` for learning purposes.
+The end goal is to train a Transformer model on [QQP](https://www.kaggle.com/c/quora-question-pairs) or a model that performs Named Entity Recognition (NER) decently.
 I was inspired by [ML-From-Scratch](https://github.com/eriklindernoren/ML-From-Scratch), the [Advanced Machine Learning Specialization](https://www.coursera.org/specializations/aml), and the [Natural Language Processing Specialization](https://www.coursera.org/specializations/natural-language-processing).